RedPitaya/redpitaya-knowledgebase/learn_fpga/1_basic_systems/tutor07.rst

     Karnaugh Map

-Grouping the terms in red give: !a X b + a X b = b
+Grouping the terms in red gives: !a X b + a X b = b

-Grouping the terms in green give: a X !b + a X b = a
+Grouping the terms in green gives: a X !b + a X b = a

 The result is f = a + b .

-The terms must be grouped in multiples of power of two (2,4,8,16,...) and the objective is the simplification of the function.
-The bigger the group better is the simplification.
-All ones should be in one group and it is better to not repeat terms.
-If it is possible to make a group, the simplification will be better.
+The terms/ones must be grouped in multiples of power of two (2, 4, 8, 16, …) and the objective is the simplification of the function.
+The bigger the group the better the simplification is.
+All ones should be in one group and it is better not to repeat terms.
+The simplification of a function is better, if it is possible to make a group.
 Let’s do the example of the function f(a,b,c) = (a X b) + c

 .. table:: Truth table of the function
     :align: center